Czino/inputs-outputs-functions/Crataegus aestivalis - Mayhaw.md

 ---
 aliases: Mayhaw
 ---
-Similar to Crataegus opaca, this species produces edible fruits and is used in similar culinary and ornamental applications.
+Similar to [[Crataegus opaca - Mayhaw|Crataegus opaca]], this species produces edible fruits and is used in similar culinary and ornamental applications.
 ## Functions
 - [[Crataegus spp. - Hawthorn]]